r-amini/GildedRose-Refactoring-Kata/README.md

 I tried to do this exercise with the least changes to the external files (like Program.cs).
 It means, I tried not to change too many files.

 # Test
-For testing porpuse, I used approval test since I wanted to test a combination of inputs to cover everythings in UpdateQuality function.
+For testing porpuse, I used approval test since I wanted to test a combination of inputs to cover everything in UpdateQuality function.